cglotr/cs/heap.md

 # Heap

-* Binary tree with extra property.
+* Binary tree with an extra property.
 * Types:
   * Max.
   * Min.